 For the website of our associated group, ASPARRG (Autism Spectrum People and Religion Research Group) click here.

-Religion and the Subtle Body in Asia and the West: Between Mind and Body, a collection of articles edited by Geoffrey Samuel and Jay Johnston, and including contributions by several other BAHAR members and friends, including Angela Sumegi, Barbara Gerke, Alejandro Chaoul, Crystal Addey, John Bramble, Susan Greenwood and Ruth Barcan, is to be published by Routledge in March 2013.
+Religion and the Subtle Body in Asia and the West: Between Mind and Body, a collection of articles edited by Geoffrey Samuel and Jay Johnston, and including contributions by several other BAHAR members and friends, including Angela Sumegi, Barbara Gerke, Alejandro Chaoul, Crystal Addey, John Bramble, Susan Greenwood and Ruth Barcan, was published by Routledge in March 2013.
 Further details here.